 As far as I knew at that point I had not yet been discovered by the group and there was no way that they possibly could have been expecting me—I had hidden my intentions better than the most highly trained CIA operative—so in my first attack of sanity in close to three weeks, I stopped in the middle of a cross walk.

 At the precise moment that my body had come to a complete stop and was transferring momentum to return to the same side of the street that I had just left, the unthinkable happened.

-No, unfortunately I was not hit by a bus.
-Nor was there a sudden lethal bolt of lightning sent by an omnipotent and mercy granting god.
+No, unfortunately, I was not hit by a bus.
+Nor was there a sudden lethal bolt of lightning sent by an omnipotent and merciful god.

 Instead, it was a voice.
 An unmistakable voice at an unmistakable volume (only Americans, and possibly Koreans, can reach that decibel level) shrieking an unmistakable “Yo!
 El JEFE!”

 I tried to continue my retreat, trying not to flinch, not to acknowledge the utterance in the slightest.
 No sooner did I get my reflexes in check, as any top spy would be able to do, there it was again.
 This time, unbelievably, even louder: